deeptools/deepTools/docs/content/gallery.rst

 ===========================

 .. note:: If you have a nice deepTools plot that you'd like to share, we'd be
-    happy to ad it to our Gallery!
+    happy to add it to our Gallery!
 Just send us an email: deeptools@googlegroups.com